AmmarElsherif2021/COOP/README.md

 different requirements and their related tasks into lanes which helps in organizing parallel work processing and managing.

-3.2.3<build task>
+###3.2.3<build task>
- It occurs when the admin user drags a single story card from column into the column, the < Story Card> inherits a . contains a Reporting text box for managers and workers to use in reporting and feedback and drive space to send/receive task files to/from the worker.
+ It occurs when the admin user drags a single story card from one column into another, the < Story Card> inherits a . contains a Reporting text box for managers and workers to use in reporting and feedback and drive space to send/receive task files to/from the worker.
 For complete building of the task, it is required from the user the following:

 	-A description of the task. -Attachments related to the task.
 	-Assign a member/s that is responsible for the task.
 	-Select reviewers from nominated workers.
 	-optionally user can set time limitations of the task.
 Along the journey from the beginning in phase passes through 3 modes, and the admin has authority for full control of phases and modes by dragging it right or back to left, otherwise, can only drag the card from mode into mode while the reviewer can only drag the card from waiting to